The good news is that banks are profitable, their credit quality is stable and their capital buffers are strong.

 Believe it or not, back in the 1930s Massachusetts state-chartered savings banks and state-chartered cooperative banks were prohibited from belonging to the FDIC.
-Instead, they were required to belong to the DIF, which functioned back then under a different name.
-Over time, the state legislature allowed the state-chartered institutions to also have FDIC insurance.
+Instead, they were required to belong to the Depositors Insurance Fund (DIF).
+Over time, the Massachusetts legislature allowed state-chartered institutions to have FDIC insurance.
 The DIF then became the insurer of excess deposits.
-Any amounts above FDIC coverage are guaranteed.
-There are no forms to fill out, and no separate titling of accounts is necessary.
-The DIF program covers 68 state-chartered savings banks.

 If you don’t live in Massachusetts, you’re not left out: Many of these banks allow out-of-state accounts.

-“The insurance is unlimited, but we don’t have $10 million customers,” says David Elliott, CEO at Depositors Insurance Fund in Woburn, Mass.
-“When we look at our profile, it’s an amount slightly above the FDIC limit.
-The customer, whose account started with $90,000 and through interest is up to $125,000, may not even be aware of the fact that the FDIC is insuring the first $250,000 and we’re insuring the $25,000 above that.”
+“The insurance is unlimited, but we generally don’t have $10 million customers,” says David Elliott, CEO of Depositors Insurance Fund in Woburn, Mass.
+“When we look at our profile, a typical customer has an amount slightly above the FDIC limit.
+A customer whose account started with $240,000 and through interest is up to $275,000 may not even be aware of the fact that the FDIC is insuring the first $250,000 and we’re insuring the $25,000 above that.